 Smith nets pair as Blackhawks bounce Canadiens

 Chicago extended the lead back to two with an Alex DeBrincat power-play goal at 11:27 of the second.
 Patrick Kane notched the primary assist on the goal to record his 998th career point.
-Max Domi's roughing penalty, during which he put Chicago's Matthew Highmore in a headlock and removed his helmet, prompted the power play -- and a benching from Julien for the rest of the period.
+Max Domi's roughing penalty, for putting Chicago's Matthew Highmore in a headlock and removing the Blackhawk's helmet, prompted the power play -- and a benching from Julien for the rest of the period.

 Caggiula capped the scoring at 11:40 of the third, stripping Jordan Weal of the puck at his own blue line and racing in for an unassisted goal.
 Chicago finished 1-for-3 on the power play compared to 0-for-3 for Montreal.